Skip to main content

 If you use our Professional and Enterprise plans, you can upload your media directly to PuzzleMe, without needing to host it on a public website or insert a link.

-To achieve roughly square pieces, you can use the following formula as a good approximation:
+To achieve roughly square pieces, you can use this formula:

-- Set the number of columns.
-This is a matter of choice.
-For the jigsaw in this example, we set the number of columns at 6.
+2. Choose the number of columns you want.
+For the jigsaw in this example, we chose 6.

 Rows = (Height / Width) * Columns